alghanmi/vps_setup/README.md

 VPS Configuration Script
 ========================

-###Operating System
-Debian 6.0 Squeeze 64-bit
+Due to the nature of my work, I do need to bring up VPSs quite often.
+Since multiple providers are used to house these VMs, the need for a "generic" script to setup a VPS came-up.

+Each VPS should have a complete development environment and a bare-bone deployment environment.
+Therefore, you will find most of the common programming languages/frameworks installed with the exception of Java (details are in a separate section).
+Using this setup you will have:
++ Text editors (vi, emacs)
++ Version Control Systems (git, subversion, mercurial)
++ gcc/g++
++ Python 2.x & 3
++ Perl
++ PHP and Pear
++ Ruby and Gem
++ Lighttpd Webserver

+My operating system of choice is _Debian 6.0 Squeeze 64-bit_

 ### VPS Customization
-Customization of the vps is based on variables set in a file named `vps_setup-env.conf`.
+This script is customizable in terms of specifying VM-specific attributes such as hostname, ssh port, etc. Customization of the vps is based on variables set in a file named `vps_setup-env.conf`.

 VPS Setup Scripts